-Researcher selection criteria: Participants will only complete the above subtype-specific measures for a maximum of two subtypes, self-report measure.
-The SVS task will only be administered at baseline.
+Researcher selection criteria: Participants will only complete the above subtype-specific measures for a maximum of two subtypes, \\self-report measure.

 4.6 Secondary outcome (c): Transition to psychosis

 Transition to psychosis will be measured post-intervention and at follow-up time-points, as assessed by: Evidence of transition to psychosis from standard diagnostic classification systems or commonly used ARMS assessment schedule documented in clinical notes / Evidence of transfer to the Early Intervention in Psychosis pathway / Evidence of treated or untreated psychotic episode of one week's duration or longer / Evidence of initiation of treatment with antipsychotics.